Date Thesis Awarded

 Spreading activation theory describes semantic memory as a network of connected nodes, in which activation of a concept triggers the subsequent activation of semantically related concepts, and has often been tested using a semantic priming methodology.
 Spreading activation is assumed when a target word is preceded by a semantically congruent prime word (congruent priming) that results in a quicker response time to the target word.
 This finding has been utilized by embodied cognition theorists, who posit that all semantic memory is deeply engrained within the perceptual-motor system by which it was encoded.
 But are abstract words also represented in this way?
 To answer this question, the present study tested whether abstract approach-avoidance emotion words (e.g., love, fear) could prime concrete approach-avoidance action words (e.g., push, pull) if the emotion was congruent with the action (e.g., approach-approach or avoid-avoid).
 The results failed to show any priming effects on response times to judge whether the target word was a verb or non-verb regardless of the prime-target relationship.
 I offer suggestions on how to alter some aspects of the methodology to provide further tests of this question.

 Everidge, Channing, "Are Approach-Avoidance Emotions Represented in the Brain as Approach-Avoidance Actions?"
 (2018).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1156.

 Creative Commons License